spoonless/rest-bookmarks-bdd/README.md

 Acceptance testing with cucumber.js
 ===================================

-There are some acceptance tests for the demo application http://rest-bookmarks.herokuapp.com/
+There are some acceptance tests for the demo application http://rest-bookmarks.herokuapp.com/.
+The source code of the demo application is available in this [repo](https://github.com/spoonless/rest-bookmarks).

 This project is based on cucumber-js.
-Therefore once you have installed npm and node.js
+Therefore once you have installed npm and node.js, you have

-To install cucumber globally:
+to install cucumber globally:
 > npm install -g cucumber

-To install project dependencies:
+to install project dependencies:
 > npm install

-To run the feature:
+and then to run the feature:
 > cucumber.js create-bookmark.feature -r restbookmark.steps.js -f pretty